This story has been updated. It was originally published on May 31, 2017.

 What impresses us about Memrise is the way it keeps language learning interesting and fun even when you’re cycling through the same basic words over and over again: It maintains a nice balance between different types of exercises.
 And as a little confidence booster, Memrise displays summary screens at the end of each exercise, tracking your progress to fluency.

 Busuu has a lot going for it, from its pop-up grammar and context tips to the way it gently eases beginners into their chosen language.
 When you first get started, you’ll find it very difficult to make a mistake, but even if the exercises are straightforward, you’ll still feel like you’re learning a lot.
 Then, as you increase in competence, the difficulty ramps up.

 This is one of the best language apps for combining different types of exercises, covering reading, writing, listening, and speaking.
-On the downside, you do need to pay to get some of the app's best features, including more advanced quizzes, grammar exercises, and samples of audio from natural speakers.
-Busuu not always as fun as some of the other apps, but it's extremely comprehensive.
+On the downside, you will need to pay to get some of the app’s best features, including more advanced quizzes, grammar exercises, and samples of audio from natural speakers.
+Busuu not always as fun as some of the other apps, but it’s extremely comprehensive.

-Babbel provides a mix of conversational topics that teach you how to navigate real-life situations, now how to learn a random assortment of unrelated words.
+Babbel provides a mix of conversational topics that teach you how to navigate real-life situations, not how to learn a random assortment of unrelated words.
 Its combination of repetition and variety has been carefully calibrated.
-However, the app's interface is not quite as polished as some of the other options on this list.
+However, the app’s interface is not quite as polished as some of the other options on this list.